MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/bindable-properties.md

 1. Create a [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) instance with one of the [`BindableProperty.Create`](xref:Xamarin.Forms.BindableProperty.Create*) method overloads.
 1. Define property accessors for the [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) instance.

-Note that all [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) instances must be created on the UI thread.
+All [`BindableProperty`](xref:Xamarin.Forms.BindableProperty) instances must be created on the UI thread.
 This means that only code that runs on the UI thread can get or set the value of a bindable property.
 However, `BindableProperty` instances can be accessed from other threads by marshaling to the UI thread with the [`Device.BeginInvokeOnMainThread`](xref:Xamarin.Forms.Device.BeginInvokeOnMainThread(System.Action)) method.

 ### Create a property